The average hourly pay for a Sewing Machine Operator is $12.01.

 Sewing Machine Operator Job Listings

-Pay by Experience Level for Sewing Machine Operator
+What is the Pay by Experience Level for Sewing Machine Operators?